lamdu/hypertypes/README.md

-# syntax-tree: Higher-Kinded Data + recursion-schemes
+# hypertypes: Higher-Kinded Data + recursion-schemes

 Parameterizing data types by a "field constructor" is a widely used technique, used by